Victor-stipend recipient 2017 – Elisabeth Molin

-Elisabeth Molin receives a six-month studio residency at the International Studio & Curatorial Program (ISCP), in Brooklyn, New York.
+Elisabeth Molin received a six-month studio residency at the International Studio & Curatorial Program (ISCP), in Brooklyn, New York.
 Starting September 2017.

 She will continue to develop her work with the project COMFORT 7/32/00.
 The projects is about the potential in urban images and is a unique contribution to the genre street photography.